 - 4.206.
-Stormwater Flows Several methods are available to design engineers for estimating peak runoff rates.
+Stormwater Flows Several methods are available for estimating peak runoff rates.
 Three of these are the "Rational Method", the SCS "Curve Number" method, and the Santa Barbara Urban Hydrograph (SBUH) method.
 These methods will be acceptable for estimating the peak runoff rates to be used in sizing storm drainage conveyance improvements in those areas for which there are no specific Master Plan recommendations. - 4.207.
-Detention/Retention Volumes Several methods are available for the calculation of run-off rate volumes for the purpose of calculating detention/retention storage volume requirements.
+Detention/Retention Volumes Several methods are available for the calculation of run-off rate volumes to calculating detention/retention storage volume requirements.
 Detention volume estimates shall be based on hydrographs developed for the storm duration specified by the City for the applicable return frequencies.
 A method shall be used which routes the design hydrograph through the proposed detention system.
-Unless specified otherwise, noted the standard design storm duration shall be 24 hours.
-For development of the appropriate hydrograph(s) the SCS Type 1A 24-hour rainfall distribution is, currently, being accepted for all development submittals.
+Unless specified otherwise, the standard design storm duration shall be 24 hours.
+For the development of the appropriate hydrograph(s), the SCS Type 1A 24-hour rainfall distribution is accepted for all development submittals.